h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The User-Password attribute ({{RFC2865, Section 5.2}}) MUST be encoded the same as any other attribute of data type 'string' ({{RFC8044, Section 3.5}}).

 The contents of the User-Password field MUST be at least one octet in length, and MUST NOT be more than 128 octets in length.
-This limitation is maintained from {{RFC2865, Section 5.2}} for compatibility with legacy transports.
+This limitation is maintained from {{RFC2865, Section 5.2}} for compatibility with historic transports.

 Note that the User-Password attribute is not of data type 'text'.
 The original reason in {{RFC2865}} was because the attribute was encoded as an opaque and obfuscated binary blob.
 We maintain that data type here, even though the attribute is no longer obfuscated.
 The contents of the User-Password attribute do not have to be printable text, or UTF-8 data as per the definition of the 'text' data type in {{RFC8044, Section 3.4}}.